AlecAivazis/bwl/razorgore.md

 spawn and have to be killed by the rest of the raid.
 The moment the last egg is destroyed, all of the mobs run out of the room and the second phase begins.
 In the second phase, the group burns Razorgore down while dipping behind a wall to avoid raid-wide damage.

+NOTE: When you're done with the fight, don't leave the room.
+If you cross the door before pulling the goblins inside, we will lose a chance at elementium ore (necessary for thunderfury).

 ## Raid Group Makeup